Sarah Huckabee Sanders: Personal life

 Huckabee met Bryan Sanders during her father's 2008 presidential campaign.
 She was the campaign's field director, and Sanders was hired as a media consultant.
 The couple married in 2010.
-They have three children and a golden retriever.
-Bryan Sanders is a political strategist recognized as a "Rising Star in American Politics" by Campaigns and Elections magazine.
-He is a graduate of Colby College with a degree in government.
+They have three children.

 On June 22, 2018, a co-owner of a 26-seat restaurant in Lexington, Virginia, 200 mi from Washington, D.C., asked Sanders to leave the restaurant because she worked for the Trump administration, giving rise to the Red Hen restaurant controversy.

 Sanders was diagnosed with papillary thyroid cancer in September 2022.
 She had surgery to remove her thyroid and the surrounding lymph nodes.

+In April 2024, Sanders joined the Daughters of the American Revolution.